DuckyBlender/sussy_ducky_bot/README.md

 - Ollama (at least 8GB of ram because of the high parameter count models)
 - groq.com API key
 - AMD or NVIDIA GPU is recommended
+- ComfyUI in the background with the SDXLTurbo model
 - Rust

 ## Installation